intfoundation/intchain-docs/docs/concepts/1-general-concepts.md

 ## Validator Risks

 - **Unavailability**: Validators are expected to keep signing votes for making new blocks.
-If a validator's signature has not been included in the latest block for more than one epoch (about 2 hours), this validator will be forbidden and removed from next epoch validator set for two epochs.
+If a validator's signature has not been included in the latest block for more than one epoch (about 2 hours), this validator will be forbidden and removed from next epoch validator set for one epochs.
-- **Double Sign**: If the protocol detects that a validator voted multiple different opinions about the same block (same height/round), or voted for different blocks at the same height/round, this validator will be forbidden and removed from next epoch validator set for two epochs.
+- **Double Sign**: If the protocol detects that a validator voted multiple different opinions about the same block (same height/round), or voted for different blocks at the same height/round, this validator will be forbidden and removed from next epoch validator set for one epochs.